 FAQ: People Also Ask

-Can you over tighten brass fittings?
+Can you over-tighten brass fittings?

 What do plumbers use to seal joints?

 Plumbers usually use pipe joint compounds to seal joints.
 This is the type of sealant that is used when it comes to threaded pipes in order to create a seal.
-This sealant consists of substances such as kaolin clay, rosin, vegetable, and ethanol, and it can serve as a lubricant and a sealant for joints.
+This sealant consists of substances such as kaolin clay, rosin, vegetables, and ethanol, and it can serve as a lubricant and a sealant for joints.

-Leakage problems are nothing new, and they happen when the material wears out after a while.
+Leakage problems are nothing new; they happen when the material wears out after a while.
 Leaks caused by brass fittings can be stopped easily, but you must know what to do.
 In this article, we’ll explain what you can do in a few ways, where the best one is by using a Teflon tape or a pipe joint compound.
 Therefore, as soon as you notice a leaking problem, act immediately to prevent an even bigger problem.
 I hope this article has helped you.